 Door To Door Marketing

 You might not be in an industry where direct home sales – think canvassing for solar panel installation – is effective or relevant, but there are other ways of marketing to people where they live.
-Printed door hangers or leaflets through the mail slot are more helpful than many business owners think, as studies have shown that 56% of consumers consider print media more trustworthy, and 79% of households will read or at least scan through direct mail adverts.
+Printed door hangers or leaflets through the letterbox are more helpful than many business owners think, as studies have shown that 56% of consumers consider print media more trustworthy, and 79% of households will read or at least scan through direct mail adverts.

 Social Media Marketing